fox-techniques/janux-auth-gateway/docs/index.md

 [![GitHub](https://img.shields.io/badge/GitHub-janux--auth--gateway-181717?logo=github)](https://github.com/fox-techniques/janux-auth-gateway)

 **JANUX Authentication Gateway** is a high-performance, modular, and extensible authentication microservice built with **FastAPI**.
-It provides secure user and admin authentication, JWT management, and seamless MongoDB integration via Beanie ODM.
+It provides secure user and admin authentication, JWT management, and seamless MongoDB integration via Beanie ODM and PostgreSQL via SQLAlchemy.
 Designed for developers and organizations, JANUX ensures scalability, flexibility, and security—making it ideal for **SaaS platforms, APIs, and enterprise applications** that require a robust authentication system.

 ## 🌟 Key Features